 I had to search the play lists on the radio station online to find the name of the band and the song – I only speak a little Slovak.
 It was IMT Smile (strange name I thought, for a Slovak band), which was founded by brothers Ivan and Miro Táslers, whose initial letters have given the name to the band.

 Little Lenka in my class was amused.
 “Mr, Baxter – they are singing about love,” she sniggered (don’t exactly roll the Rs – just elongate them to get the East European accent).
 Well, I knew that.
 I knew Vela Laski meant “big love”.
 She told me that they were singing in Czech.
 I never knew that.
 But I was amazed at the tri-lingual ability of this giggling seven-year-old.
 I still love this song.
 I think it must be a mandolin , or something similar, that gives it that agreeable lead rhythm.
 And at one point it builds up to the most teasing crescendo before dropping back into the verse in a way that takes you along up with it.
 And at that point, you find yourself on a musical precipice, just waiting to get thrown down… the timing is perfect to throw you down from the cliff-edge.
 Put it on headphones, loud, and you will see what I mean.
+For me, it sends a shiver down my spine, every time.
 The vocals take a crazy left turn into “shwa” inputs, to “wa-wa-wa” and “oh-yehs”, that should be twee and naff, but somehow manage to work along with the Czech.
 The milliseconds of silence speak volumes – sublime enough to grab you throughout the song.
 All in all, it’s a jolly song that is really nice to drive to work with in sub-zero temperatures.
 Here it is, for your pleasure: